reethfx/beherit/README.md

 1. Download and Install NixOS from the [official site](https://nixos.org/download).

+2. Exectue `nix-shell -p git` follwed by `git clone https:gtihub.com/reethfx/beherit ~/.config/beherit`.

-2. Once installed, coppy your `hardware-configuration.nix` in `./system/`
+2. Once installed, coppy your `hardware-configuration.nix` in the `./nixos/` directory inside the dotfiles.

+3. Add this line `boot.loader.systemd-boot.enable = true;` on `hardware-configuration.nix`, you have the line example on the same example file on my configuration.

 3. Temporarily install ripgrep and fish using the command: `nix-shell -p ripgrep fish --run fish`.
 You can also use classic bash and grep for the next step without installing fish and ripgrep.